jkohlin/wordpress-basics/2-ecosystem-theme.md

 We can have a multiple set of templates, each with their own layout and functions.
 So when a Wordpress post is requested by the frontend, Wordpress template system will pick the correct template and render the post content with it, resulting in a HTML-page.

 In a theme we need at least one template which should be named `index.php`.
-This is a fallback template which will be responsible for rendering out content, if no other template is found.
+This is a fallback template which will be responsible for rendering out content if no other template would be found.

 Below is a basic example of a theme's default template: